Seniors and Technology in Assisted Living

 Seniors’ Lives Enhanced Through Technology

-By engaging seniors and helping them to continue learning as well as socialize with friends and family members, technology has helped improve quality of life for many.
+By engaging seniors and helping them to continue learning as well as socialize with family members and friends, technology has helped improve quality of life for many.
 In fact, many older adults have enthusiastically adopted technology to keep up with the times as well as their old acquaintances and younger family members.
 Grandparents are becoming proficient in Facebook and Skype — and are liking it!
 Technology has become a healthy emotional outlet and word of its benefits has spread like wildfire among the elderly.

 Ms. Fields notes, “Recently, we were discussing backyard birding and were able to demonstrate an app from The Audubon Society that allows you to see what birds have been spotted in our zip code, what their songs sound like and how we might add pictures of our own bird sightings.
 When we have art lessons we bring up images of subject matter on Google that can be used as templates for our own pictures.
 We can visit The Museum of Modern Art on the web for MoMA art modules and have mini-art history lessons.
 Our senior residents have really enjoyed this type of entertainment and learning.”